 If your current visa has been cancelled or a visa application has been refused you or your sponsor may be eligible to lodge a review with the Administrative Appeals Tribunal (AAT).

 The AAT has the power to affirm, vary or set aside the DHA’s decision, or remit the matter back to the DHA for further consideration with specific directions.
 The AAT considers visa-related refusals and cancellations.
 You can apply to the AAT for a review provided you are physically present in Australia when the application for review is made.

-If your application has been unsuccessful with the Federal Circuit Court you may have the option to lodge a ministerial intervention request.
-Please contact Maryann on 0403 150 559 to discuss your options.
+If your application has been unsuccessful with the Federal Circuit Court, you may have the option to lodge a ministerial intervention request.
+Don't hesitate to get in touch with Maryann on 0403 150 559 to discuss your options.

 There are strict time limits imposed so please contact Oasis on 0403 150 559 to arrange an urgent appeal to the AAT.
 Your case will be assessed by the Tribunal and they can choose to affirm, vary or remit the original decision.
 The role of the Administrative Appeals Tribunal (AAT) is to review decisions made by the Department of Home Affairs (DHA).